 Re-application: If an applicant fails any portion of the selection process or is not offered employment before the list expires, they may retake the exam on the next testing date.

 3 Preference Points (will be given for the following Educational / Vocational qualifications):

-- Current certified police officer requiring no more than the one week refresher at ALETA
+- For current certified police officer requiring no more than the one-week refresher at ALETA

-- Bi-lingual in conversational Spanish or ASL sign language (proficiency test will be given)
+- For bi-lingual in conversational Spanish or ASL sign language (proficiency test will be given)

-- Over 60 college credit hours with 2.0 or higher grade point average.
+- For 30 or more college credit hours with 2.0 or higher grade point

 4 Background Investigation